MinecraftWars/Gringotts/README.md

 Gringotts
 =========

 Gringotts is an item-based economy plugin for the Bukkit Minecraft server platform.
-Unlike earlier economy plugins such as iConomy, all currency value and money transactions are based on actual items in Minecraft, per default emeralds.
+Unlike earlier economy plugins, all currency value and money transactions are based on actual items in Minecraft, per default emeralds.
 The goals are to add a greater level of immersion, a generally more Minecraft-like feeling, and in the case of a PvP environment, making the currency itself vulnerable to raiding.

 Gringotts was created for the [Minecraft Wars](http://www.minecraft-wars.com/) PvP/survival server.